unifica-paraguay/mayoristas-paraguay-backend/README.md

 This is a FastAPI backend application that provides data management and visualization for the Mayoristas Paraguay platform.
 The application provides CRUD operations for shops, categories, and zones, as well as various data visualizations.

+## License

+This software is proprietary and confidential.
+Unauthorized copying, modification, distribution, or use of this software, via any medium, is strictly prohibited.
+This software is owned exclusively by Unifica and is protected by copyright law and international treaties.

+For licensing inquiries, please contact Unifica.

 ## Features

 - Complete CRUD API for shops, categories, and zones with authentication